 Shaky ceasefire collapses as summit in Kenya’s capital on the crisis gets under way.

-Thousands of civilians have continued to flee to UN refugee camps in and around Goma to escape the conflict, and facilities are struggling to cope.
+However, thousands of civilians continued to flee to UN refugee camps in Goma to escape the conflict, and facilities are struggling to cope.

 “There is little available to take care of [people displaced by the fighting],” Adow said.
 “They are going to camps that are already overcrowded, and as the fighting nears the camps they are displaced once again.